Josh Drinkwater

 He has previously played for the St. George Illawarra Dragons and the Wests Tigers in the NRL.
 He has also played for the London Broncos, Leigh Centurions, Catalans Dragons and Hull Kingston Rovers in the Super League.
 Drinkwater won the 2018 Challenge Cup with Catalans.

 Background

 Drinkwater was born in Sydney, New South Wales, Australia, and is of German descent.
 He is the brother of fellow rugby league footballer, Scott Drinkwater who plays for the North Queensland Cowboys in the National Rugby League.

-Drinkwater played his junior football for the Terrigal Sharks, before being signed by the Manly-Warringah Sea Eagles.
+Drinkwater played his junior football for the Terrigal Sharks, where he partnered best friend Josh English in the halves, before being signed by the Manly-Warringah Sea Eagles.

+Playing career

 National Youth Competition

 From 2010 to 2012, Drinkwater played for the Manly Warringah Sea Eagles' National Youth Competition (NYC) team.

 He was Manly's NYC top point-scorer in 2012, with 137 points from 10 tries, 48 goals and 1 field goal.

 On 4 September 2012, he signed a two-year contract with the St. George Illawarra Dragons starting in 2013, where he was seen as a “possible saviour to a club reeling in the post-Wayne Bennett era.”